 From the Langobards to the Franconians

-After the fall of Rome and the invasion of the Germans, a turbulent history started in Italy.
-The Germans were followed by the Ostrogoths under Theodoric and built their empire in Italy until the Lombards who built their empire in Northern Italy defeated them again.
+After the fall of Rome and the invasion of the Germans, Italy's history became rather turbulent.
+The Germans were followed by the Ostrogoths under Theodoric and built their empire in Italy until the Lombards, who were building their empire in Northern Italy, defeated them again.
 Veneto, Tuscany and Lombardy were their core regions.
-While the Lombards settled in the north, and Arabs, Byzantines and Normans fought for supremacy in the south, in central Italy the new state of the Christian church gain strength against its enemies.
-Despite Christianisation of the Lombards, the Vatican quickly became a fierce opponent.
-With the help of the Franks, who forced the Lombards to territorial concessions to the Pope (Pippinian gift), the foundations for the Papal State were laid.
+While the Lombards settled in the north and Arabs, Byzantines and Normans fought for supremacy in the south, the new Christian state in central Italy managed to consolidate itself against its enemies in the Middle Ages.
+Despite the Christianisation of the Lombards, the Vatican quickly became a fierce opponent.
+With the help of the Franks, who forced the Lombards to territorial concessions to the Pope (Donation of Pepin), the foundations for the Papal State were laid.

-As a thanks for the Frankish military aid, the Pope crowned Pippin as King of God's grace, and later his son Charles the Great to Emperor of the re-installed Holy Roman Empire.
-With the end of the Frankish rule, the north of Italy was plunged into chaos.
+As a thank you for the Frankish military aid, the Pope crowned Pepin as King of God's grace.
+His son Charles the Great would later be crowned Emperor of the re-instated Holy Roman Empire.
+As the Frankish rule ended, the north of Italy plunged into chaos.
 Italian and Frankish nobles fought for the crown of the Langobards.
-As the German King Otto I at the behest of the Pope once again maintained law and order in two military campaigns, he was crowned emperor of Germany and Italy became formally the German Roman Empire.
-Soon after this important event, however, the relations between Pope and Emperor deteriorated and a long-running dispute began, which was to change the power structure in Italy dramatically.
+As the German King Otto I once again established order in two military campaigns at the behest of the Pope, he was crowned Emperor of Germany as Italy formally fell to the Holy Roman Empire.
+Soon after this important event, however, the relations between Pope and Emperor deteriorated and a long-running dispute began that was to alter the power structure in Italy dramatically.

-While the south of Italy and the Papal States were governed centrally, the big and rich port cities of northern Italy went another way.
-Because of their wealth, they already enjoyed special status and were less willing to follow the German Emperor or the Pope.
-The newly emerging middle class supported these efforts and promoted the development of their own city-states in Italy.
-Preoccupied with their own dispute, Pope and Emperor competed for the favour of influential city-states like Venice, Genoa and Milan, with concessions that further strengthened the power of the already powerful cities.
-The trade flourished and soon the city-states established new forms of government.
-Rich merchants and families like the Medici in Florence and the Visconti in Milan vied for influence and took control in the respective city governments.
-City-states were created in Italy, which shaped the development of northern Italy in the late Middle Ages up to the modern era.
+While the south of Italy and the Papal States were governed centrally, the big and rich port cities of northern Italy went a different way.
+Due to their wealth, they had already been enjoying special status and thus were less willing to follow the German Emperor or the Pope.
+The newly emerging bourgeoisie supported these efforts and promoted the development of their own city states in Italy.
+Preoccupied with their own dispute, Pope and Emperor competed for the favour of influential city states, such as Venice, Genoa and Milan, with concessions that further strengthened the power of these already powerful cities.
+The trade flourished and soon the city states established new forms of government.
+Rich merchants and families, like the Medici in Florence and the Visconti in Milan, vied for influence and took control in the respective city governments.
+City states had been established in Italy shaping the development of northern Italy from the late Middle Ages up to the modern era.